rakugoteam/Rakugo-archive/README.md

 The idea is to have a ready to use plug-in for stories, so developers can create narrative driven games with all the amazing features and tools of Godot 3.1+.

-Now you can support this project by [Patreon](https://www.patreon.com/jebedaia360).
+Now you can support this project by buing it on [itch.io](https://jebedaia.itch.io/rakugo).

-You can download 1.0 for Godot 3.0 [here](https://github.com/jebedaia360/Rakugo/releases).
+You can download 2.0 for Godot 3.1 [here](https://github.com/jebedaia360/Rakugo/releases).

-Now we are working on [Rakugo 2.0 for Godot 3.1](https://github.com/jebedaia360/Rakugo/issues/81) :D

 ## Showcase